Hrily/blog/_posts/2018-12-18-my-gsoc-experience.md

 You can find my proposal [here](https://drive.google.com/file/d/1nailoOCGmpRVo3sZ8mdXGmpuWxXdgf1T/view).
 It's good to have a look at previous year proposals.
 These are listed in [GSoC Archive](https://summerofcode.withgoogle.com/archive/).

+Also, great thanks to [Mohit P. Tahiliani](https://github.com/mohittahiliani) for reviewing my proposal multiple times and for giving me suggestions on it.

 # Dilemma: Arista or GSoC?

 > Come on, it's an OR statement, both can be true.